ApolloAuto/apollo/modules/dreamview/conf/hmi_modes/README.md

 # Vehicle Modes

 This folder contains modes configuration for Apollo vehicle.
-Each pb.txt should be an instance of apollo::dreamview::HMIMode.
+Each pb.txt should be an instance of HMIMode.
 Check the proto for detailed information.

 ## Name Convention